A young woman holding her jaw in pain from a retainer causing her problems.

 It’s normal for a retainer to be uncomfortable, tight, or a bit painful for the first few days of wearing it.
 Even if the discomfort extends to a full week, it’s still usually not a cause for alarm.
 However, if you experience retainer pain for more than a full week, it’s time to call your orthodontist.
 A retainer should not be a cause of persistent, ongoing pain that interferes with your ability to function properly on a daily basis.

-Correct Care of Retainer
+How To Take Care of Your Retainer

-If your retainer hurts teeth and causes significant pain, it could be a result of incorrect care.
+If your retainer hurts your teeth and causes significant pain, it could be a result of incorrect care.
 It is of the utmost importance that your retainer is regularly stored in its case when not in use.
 This will prevent unnecessary damage from breakage.
 It’s also vital that the retainer is rinsed only with lukewarm to warm water, and never in hot water.
 Hot water can permanently alter the shape of the plastic that touches the roof of your mouth, changing the way the retainer fits.
 This can cause pain when the retainer is pushed onto and left on the teeth, as it will no longer be aligned with the position your teeth were left in after braces.
 Taking simple steps to properly care for your retainer can save you a lot of pain (and money!) in the long run.

 How to Make Retainers More Comfortable